EARnagram/lessons/sec3/applanation/README.md

 ## Outro

-Now you know all about what comes from Node in an Express app, and what comes from Express!
+Congrats on deploying for first Node application!
+You now have a reference to a full explanation of all parts of a basic node application.

-You also know how to deploy!
-Hopefully this will make the weekend that much easier.
 Let's review a few things.

 > - What is path?
 > - What's the major difference between res.render() and res.json()?